PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 until focused semantic fixtures are added.
 Re-audit the remaining generic layout passes for the next cohesive family.

+The first phase-3 GraphIndex enhancement is now implemented. `GraphIndex` supports differential ONNX node update/register/unregister notifications.
+`ModelIRGraphIndex` supports indexed input/output replacement and operator insert/append/remove while maintaining producer, consumer, duplicate-producer, and operator-identity maps.
+The canonical lineage-aware mutation helpers accept an optional index and update graph state atomically.

+The mixed Mean/ReduceMax/Concat/MirrorPad attention pass is the first migrated
+consumer: it builds its ModelIR index once, performs input rewrites through the indexed helpers, and removes the terminal transpose through the index instead of rebuilding producer/consumer maps after a successful rewrite.

+Verification completed with:

+- `12 passed` for core GraphIndex and invariant tests;
+- `23 passed, 771 deselected` for focused index, mutation-helper,
+  architecture, and migrated-attention integration;
+- `1014 passed, 5 deselected, 2 warnings in 125.18s` for the full sequential
+  direct suite.

+Next, migrate another small characterized pass to the same differential index contract and measure map-build reductions before extending the API.
+Structural mutations that still bypass the index must continue using `refresh()` until they are converted explicitly.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work